Yulia Tymoshenko: Presidential campaign

 For a long period before the start of the election campaign, Tymoshenko was the leader of opinion polls.
 The situation changed after the actor Volodymyr Zelenskyy's New Year's announcement of his intention to run for president, after which it was Zelenskyy who began to gain a rating, beating Tymoshenko at the end of January 2019.
 Later, during the entire election campaign, Tymoshenko shared 2–3 positions in the rating together with the current President Petro Poroshenko.

 The first round of the election was held on 31 March 2019.
 With 13.4% of the vote, Tymoshenko came in third behind Zelenskyy (30.2%) and the incumbent Poroshenko (15.9%).
 While she conceded defeat, she also accused Poroshenko of manipulating the results.

+2019 parliamentary election

 In the 2019 parliamentary election, she led the "Fatherland" list which came in third, with 8.18% of the vote and 26 seats in parliament, in ahead of European Solidarity list led by Poroshenko (8.10%).

-Local elections 2020
+2020 local elections

-According to the results of the CEC, Tymoshenko's party received 4093 deputy mandates (12.39%) and became one of the leading parties in local elections in Ukraine.
+According to the results of the CEC, Tymoshenko's party received 4093 deputy mandates (12.39%) and became one of the leading parties in the 2020 local elections in Ukraine.